garry-clawson/Blockchain-Crop-Assurance-and-Localisation/README.md

 Web3.js v1.5.3
 ```

-Truffle comes with a client version of Ganache but get the GUI you should install from the [trufflesuite.com/ganache/](https://trufflesuite.com/ganache/) website.
+Truffle comes with a client version of Ganache but you should ideally get the GUI.
+You should install this from the [trufflesuite.com/ganache/](https://trufflesuite.com/ganache/) website.
 Then follow the instructions for your own operating system.

 ### 3. Start your own project

 To start your own project, change directory into a project folder (create a new empty folder on your desktop if you have not got one).
 The open a terminal in that folder and type:

 ```
-Truffle init
+truffle init
 ```
 This will create a new project which will will now have 3 x new folders and a js config file.
 These will be called, 'contracts', 'migrations', 'test' and 'truffle-config.js'.